dominique-ong/up221-dominique/README.md

 As part of my undergrad coursework, I learned how to make maps with “off-the-shelf” programs, such as ESRI’s ArcGIS platform and ENVI.
 Although these programs are considered the “industry standard,” they are inaccessible to community organizations with limited financial and technical capacity.
 I am deepening my involvement in research done by the community for the community, so I want to learn how to use more accessible data-science tools to produce tables, charts, and maps.

 ### Project Ideas
+- map commercial and residential vacant property ownership (housing and retail types) in environmental justice communities
+- map rental housing quality in neighborhoods most vulnerable to flooding and extreme heat
+- map network of transportation infrastructure (streets, sidewalks, public transit) and basic community amenities/services in environmental justice communities (how far must residents travel to access basic needs?)